The smallest possible bimagic square using

 --- 2) Is it possible to construct a 7th-order bimagic square (=32 correct sums)?
 YES!

 2006, May 9th: competing with Frank Rubin, who had found another square with 31 correct sums, Lee Morgenstern constructed the first known 7th-order bimagic square, 32 correct sums.
 From May 9th to May 25th, Lee Morgenstern found a total of eight squares!
 His best one, with the smallest sums and numbers, is the square below having (MaxNb, S1, S2) = (67, 238, 10400).
-It has very unusual symmetries, the colored squares or rectangles being inside associative: sum of two opposite numbers is constant = 68 = twice the central number of the square.
+It has very unusual symmetries, the colored squares or rectangles being inside associative: the sum of two opposite numbers is constant = 68 = twice the central number of the square.

 7x7 magic square... |